Skydiee/Kick-Off-Facts/README.md

 ## Demo

-To see the project in action, visit the [live demo link]
+To see the project in action, visit the https://skydiee.github.io/Kick-Off-Facts/

 ## Contributing
 If you would like to contribute to this project, feel free to open an issue or submit a pull request.